dfttoolkit package¶

 npt.NDArray[np.float64]

-- get_scaled_copy(scaling_factor: float | List) object [source]¶
+- get_scaled_copy(scaling_factor: float | list) object [source]¶

-Returns a copy of the geometry, scaled by scaling_factor.
+Return a copy of the geometry, scaled by scaling_factor.

 Both the coordinates of the atoms and the length of the lattice vectors are affected